 - A dearth of skilled workers, which has driven up labor costs.

 - Decreasing prices of robotic devices.
-The last 30 years have seen average robot prices fall by about half.
+According to McKinsey, the last 30 years have seen average robot prices fall by about half, while labor costs have increased.

 - Technological advances in software and networking technology that have simplified the process of assembling, installing and maintaining robots both in terms of effort and cost.